Pjetër Arbnori: Biography

 When his jail sentence was almost complete, his jailers added ten more years to it.
 The detention eventually ended in 1989.
 He was arrested at 26 and freed at the age of 54.
-His first job on being released was as an apprentice to a carpenter.
+His first job upon being released was as an apprentice to a carpenter.
 It was in this last portion of his life that he married and had two children.

 Still unsubdued, Arbnori soon took part in the grassroots movement that was defying the government, participating, less than five months after his release, in the anti-communist demonstration in Shkodër that overturned the statue of Stalin.
 With the first free ballot, Arbnori was elected to Parliament, and was later re-elected three more times.
-He was elected twice to the position of Chairman of the Parliament of Albania from April 6, 1992 to July 24, 1997 and is also listed among the acting Presidents of Albania, with reference to April 1992.
+He was elected twice to the position of Chairman of the Parliament of Albania from April 6, 1992, to July 24, 1997, and is also listed among the acting Presidents of Albania, with reference to April 1992.

 In 1997, his party lost the elections to the Socialist Party of Albania led by Fatos Nano.
 From the benches of the opposition, it soon became clear to Arbnori that there was a risk that the censorship that was customary under the old regime might be reinstated.
 Thus, when the state-owned television station refused to broadcast the statements and initiatives of the opposition party, he went on a hunger strike.
 It was here that the fame of "the Mandela of the Balkans" claimed the attention of many governments of the Western world, whose support forced the majority coalition in Parliament to review its stance and approve a formal guarantee of the independence of the press from state interference.
 This became known as "the Arbnori Amendment".

 Arbnori died of a brain hemorrhage in Italy, in 2006.
 He left two orphaned children, still in their teens.
 The government of Albania, which had by then reverted to the Democratic Party of Albania, saluted him with an official state ceremony.